 The Ocean Ranger incident in the early 1980s also inspired songs.
 Cape Breton native - now living in Halifax - David Stone wrote and recorded a Porcupine Award winning ballad called 26 Souls very soon after the Westray disaster.

-But Stevedore Steve took the clever route.
-Instead of using the political, emotional or sentimental as his focus, he uses Westray to give us a look at the unsung hero: the dredgermen, the mine rescue operators who risk their lives to try to get to those trapped below.
+Stevedore Steve took the clever route.
+Instead of using the political, emotional or sentimental aspects of the tragedy as his focus, he instead uses Westray to give us a look at the unsung heroes: the dredgermen, the mine rescue workers who risked their lives to try to get to those who were trapped below.

 From the waterfront of Saint John to the docksides of Vancouver with many work breaks in between - the Ontario tobacco fields, a Timmins mine, and Alberta oil rigs for instance - Stevedore Steve has stood in their shoes, with both feet in their steel-toed working boots.